-Also, the policyholder requires submitting a proof of dispatch or delivery.
+Also, the policyholder requires submitting proof of dispatch or delivery.
 In case your claim gets approved by the insurer, you will require sending a copy of the discharge voucher along with a letter of subrogation.
-In case your claim is more than Rs.
+In the case where your claim is more than Rs.
 1 Lakh, you will have to submit KYC documents as per the government rules.

 Additional Read: Conditions of Claim payment under a Marine Transit Insurance?

 K.S Steels, a firm founded in 2013, exported a consignment of steel pipes.
 However, after the arrival of the cargo, the buyer rejected delivery.
 The buyer claimed he received rusted steel pipes that were not as per the contractual requirements.
 As K.S Steel had bought marine insurance, the company approached the insurer for claim settlement, and the insurer appointed a surveyor to ascertain the damage.